jwdeveloper/SimpleLanguage/README.md

 # SL - SimpleLang

-My goal of this project is to learn how does programming languages works under the hood.
+The goal of this project is to learn how does programming languages works under the hood.
 ## Currently SL supports
  - variable declaration
  - variable value assigment